-The purpose of this page is to allow you to measure and calculate EbNo of a receive carrier using a spectrum analyser display.
+The purpose of this page is to allow you to measure and then calculate the EbNo of a receive carrier using a spectrum analyser display.

 The height of the carrier above the noise floor is (Co+No)/No dB Note this is in units of dB.